juhahinkula/vscode-thymeleaf/README.md

 Thymeleaf snippets for vscode

-Snippets for the most common thymeleaf features
+Snippets for the most common thymeleaf features.
+Works with .html files.

 | Trigger  | Content |
 | -------: | ------- |